The Vice of Greed

 “Money, as it increases, becomes either the master or the slave of its owner.” — Horace

-“The wickedness of man is boundless; it seems at first as if a trifle would content him, but his passions invigorate by gratification; always indulged, always craving, and continually preying on him who feeds him.” — Aristotle
+“The wickedness of man is boundless; it seems at first as if a trifle would content him, but his passions are invigorated by gratification; always indulged, always craving, and continually preying on him who feeds him.” — Aristotle

 “The covetous man is ever in want.” — Horace